John Seigenthaler (anchorman): Life and career

-In 1996, he was one of the rotating Sunday anchors, became main Sunday anchor in 1998.
+In 1996, he was one of the rotating Sunday anchors, and became the main Sunday anchor in 1998.
 Seigenthaler served as the anchor for the weekend edition of NBC Nightly News for more than seven years of his 11-year tenure with NBC News.
-Seigenthaler announced during his April 1, 2007 newscast that it was his final broadcast as anchor of the weekend edition of NBC Nightly News.
+Seigenthaler announced during his April 1, 2007, newscast that it was his final broadcast as anchor of the weekend edition of NBC Nightly News.
 He also hosted the television shows Lockup and MSNBC Investigates on MSNBC.
 NBC News President Steve Capus said Seigenthaler's contract was not renewed because the network could no longer afford the luxury of employing a staff member whose primary duty was anchoring the weekend evening news programs.
 The network announced in October 2006 that job cuts and consolidation of operations would slice some $750 million from parent NBC Universal's budget by 2008.

 After NBC, he worked for the Associated Press until joining Seigenthaler Public Relations in July 2008.
-In 2013 he began work for Al Jazeera America as the anchorman for its one-hour prime time news broadcasts at 8pm eastern and 11pm eastern time.
+In 2013 he began work for Al Jazeera America as the anchorman for its one-hour prime time news broadcasts at 8 pm Eastern and 11 pm Eastern time.

-Seigenthaler lives in Weston, Connecticut with his wife and son.
+Seigenthaler lives in Weston, Connecticut, with his wife and son.